cyang49/torch-spyre/docs/work_division_planning.md

 ## Planning Pipeline

-The work division planner processes operations in topological order, ensuring that dependencies are handled before dependent operations.
-For each operation:
+Work division planning is implemented as a two-pass process in the compiler pipeline:

+### Pass 1: Access Information Analysis (`compute_access_info`)

+The first pass analyzes memory access patterns for each operation and computes:

+1. **Operation dimension sizes** - The parallelizable sizes for each operation dimension
+   - For pointwise operations: Uses `get_host_dim_size()` to get parallelizable sizes (number of sticks for stick dimension)
+   - For matmul: Extracts M, K, N dimensions from input tensor layouts
+   - For BMM: Extracts batch and matrix dimensions (B, M, K, N or B1, B2, M, K, N)

+2. **Dimension mappings** (`it_dim_map`) - Maps tensor dimensions to operation dimensions
+   - Pointwise: Identity mapping (tensor dims = operation dims)
+   - Matmul: Input A [M,K]→[0,1], Input B [K,N]→[1,2], Output [M,N]→[0,2]
+   - BMM: Similar mappings with additional batch dimensions

+3. **Coordinate expressions** - Host and device coordinate expressions for each tensor access

+This metadata is stored in `n.access_info` for use by downstream passes.

+### Pass 2: Core Division Planning (`core_division_planning`)

+The second pass uses the pre-computed access information to determine work distribution:

+1. Retrieve operation dimension sizes from `n.access_info.op_dim_sizes`
-1. Determine if the operation type supports parallelization
+2. Determine if the operation type supports parallelization
-2. Extract tensor dimensions and device layouts
-3. Identify parallelizable dimensions based on operation semantics
+3. Assign priorities to dimensions based on operation semantics
-4. Apply the appropriate splitting strategy
+4. Apply the multi-dimensional core splitting algorithm
-5. Annotate the operation with the core division specification
+5. Annotate the operation with `op_dim_splits` and `n_cores_used`

+**Key Design Principle:** The `core_division_planning` pass does not recompute dimension sizes or analyze tensor layouts.
+It relies entirely on the metadata computed by `compute_access_info`, ensuring a single source of truth and eliminating redundant computation.

-The maximum number of cores is configured via an environment variable and validated to be within hardware limits.
+The maximum number of cores is configured via the `SENCORES` environment variable and validated to be within hardware limits.
 Operations that don't support parallelization or have dimensions that don't divide evenly default to single-core execution.

 ## Limitations and Considerations